zeroc-ice/ice-builder-msbuild/README.md

 than any Slice file included directly or indirectly by this Slice source file.

 Ice Builder for MSBuild requires Ice 3.6 or higher, and MSBuild 4.0 or higher.
+You can configure Ice Builder directly as described below, or within the Visual Studio IDE using the [Ice Builder for Visual Studio][1] extension.

 ## Contents
 * [Installation](#installation)